shiftyp/rest-in-space/express-api/exercise.md

 - `server.js`: The entry point that starts the Express server
 - `src/app.js`: Configures the Express application with middleware and routes
 - `src/routes/resources.js`: Contains the route handlers for our API endpoints (this is where you'll work)
-- `docs/openapi.yaml`: The OpenAPI specification that documents the API
+- `docs/openapi.yaml`: The OpenAPI specification used by Swagger UI for documenting and testing the API
-- `postman/express-postman.json`: A Postman collection for testing the API

 Express uses the concept of **routes** to determine how an application responds to client requests to specific endpoints (URIs) with specific HTTP methods (GET, POST, etc.).